-- Include an executed Statement of Application and Certification in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page. - 7.
-Include an executed Certificate Regarding Eligibility for Low-Income Housing Credit in the form shown on the Template provided in THOMAS and in accordance with the Guidelines on the THOMAS Documents Page. - 8.
-Include a Certificate Regarding Acquisition Housing Credit (if Acquisition Housing Credit is requested) in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page. - 9.
-Include all required Disclosure Forms in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page.
+- Include an executed Statement of Application and Certification in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page. - Include an executed Certificate Regarding Eligibility for Low-Income Housing Credit in the form shown on the Template provided in THOMAS and in accordance with the Guidelines on the THOMAS Documents Page. - 8.
+Include a Certificate Regarding Acquisition Housing Credit (if Acquisition Housing Credit is requested) in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page. - 8.9.
+Include a certificate that Owner will comply with Affirmatively Furthering Fair Housing Marketing requirements and provide THDA its Marketing Plan in its Carryover Allocation Application. - 10.
+Include all required Disclosure Forms in the form shown on the Template provided in THOMAS and in accordance with Guidelines on the THOMAS Documents Page - 11.
+Include a THDA Organizational Ownership Breakdown in the form shown on the Template and provided in THOMAS accordance with the Guidelines on the THOMAS Documents Page. - 9.12.
+Include a THDA Organizational Developer Breakdown in the form shown on the Template and provided in THOMAS accordance with the Guidelines on the THOMAS Documents Page.

-Section 13: New Construction and Rehabilitation Minimum Requirements
+Section 4314: New Construction and Rehabilitation Minimum Requirements